jrleeman/TGE/content/labs/state_machine_XRD.rst

 properties of crystals or determine the makeup of a bulk sample.
 The video above summarizes the operation of a diffractometer and shows one in operation.
-An X-ray diffractometer emits X-ray radiation towards the sample at a known angle Theta.
+An X-ray diffractometer emits X-ray radiation towards the sample at a known angle :math:`\theta`.
 The radiation is elastically scattered off atoms in the crystalline lattice.
 The angle of reflection is equal to the angle of incidence.
 The reflected radiation is counted by a detector.
 By sweeping the emitter and detector through a range of angles. we will see peaks in the X-ray spectra